rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Being therefore exalted at the right hand of God, and having received from the Father the promise of the Holy Spirit, he has poured out this that you yourselves are seeing and hearing. ^0233

-For David did not ascend into the heavens, but he himself says, The Lord said to my Lord, Sit at my right hand, ^0234
+For David did not ascend into the heavens, but he himself says, 'The Lord said to my Lord, Sit at my right hand, ^0234

-until I make your enemies your footstool. ^0235
+until I make your enemies your footstool.' ^0235

 Let all the house of Israel therefore know for certain that God has made him both Lord and Christ, this Jesus whom you crucified. ^0236